Pssst, FYI - this post contain affiliate links. For the full scoop on what this means, feel free to check out our disclosure.

 Belfast – Capital of Northern Ireland, the city is the economic engine of the country, and it’s full of historical and cultural places.
 On top of that, Belfast is very close to the Giant’s Causeway and many Game of Thrones locations.

 Highlights of Belfast: Titanic Belfast, St. George’s Market, Belfast City Hall, Crumlin Road Gaol, and Belfast Castle.

 Giant’s Causeway – A UNESCO World Heritage Site in Northern Ireland, actually the only one, the Giant’s Causeway is an area with basalt columns formed by a volcanic eruption.

 Roxanna, a fellow blogger, wrote a photo tour post about this place, take a look.

 Wrapping up on this Dublin in 2 days itinerary

-Did you like this post?
-Then help me spread the word and pin this post to your Pinterest Travel Board!
+Did you like this post about two days in Dublin Ireland?
+Then help us spread the word and pin this post to your Pinterest Travel Board!